Useful Tip 1 of 2:

 Tip: Try to avoid putting "stop-leak" or similar products into the radiator.
 It may decrease coolant flow permanently and causing it to run a little hotter, which may set off the fan everytime the key is switched off after a short drive.
 Also, make sure the timing belt hasn't slip a tooth.

 Proper operation: A number of Honda/Acura with an advance cooling system employ a fan timer system to offset the fragile aluminum head.
 The timer allows the fan to know when and how long the fan should operate.
 By switching the ignition off and the coolant temperature exceeds the boiling point the radiator fan will kick in.
 (However, both the condenser fan and the cooling fan will run when the A/C is on at any temperature.)
-The fan timer should run for about 15 minutes (or much less on some cars) if the engine temp is over 223F.
+The fan timer should run for no more than 15 minutes (or much less on some cars) if the engine temp is over 223F.
 If it is running greater than 15 minutes, or the fan going on/off randomly while the ignition is on or off then either the fan timer is bad, the fan relay, or perhaps there's a bad connection somewhere.
 If the fan timer system fail to turn on the fan, serious damage to the head and head gasket could occur some time in the future.
 If the fan runs every time you turn off the engine, you've probably plug the switch to the wrong sensor, the cooling system has poor coolant circulation, you're driving in a hilly terrain or it was just a hot day.

 Problem: The fan runs continuously (longer than 19-minutes) when the key is removed.
 The symptom is a dead battery.
 The fan turns off only when the ignition is turn ON (not off, correction) and while the high temperature thermoswitch (108 degrees) is checked out okay then 90% chance the fan timer is bad.
 Usually happens to the 90-93 Accords.
 If the fan runs after removing the key on a cold engine then something could be wrong with the high temputure thermoswitch.
 After the key is removed and the engine cold and by plugging the high temperature thermoswitch back in and the fan runs then the high temperature thermoswitch is bad. (error in this section is spotted by a honda-tech.com member)